How $4 billion Noom co-opted the language of eating-disorder recovery to sell weight loss

 “That marketing sucks people in who might be looking for something different than a traditional diet,” says Christy Harrison, a dietitian, certified eating-disorder specialist, and author of Anti-Diet: Reclaim Your Time, Money, Well-Being, and Happiness Through Intuitive Eating.
 “People get seduced when they’re vulnerable and often don’t realize how bad it is until it’s too late.”

 At the same time, Noom’s recommended practices, such as calorie counting, food restriction, and weighing yourself, can encourage eating disorders.
-“Apps like Noom and WW’s tend to center around diet culture, and that can be really harmful for those at risk of an eating disorder,” says Lauren Smolar, senior director of programs at the National Eating Disorders Association.
+“Apps like Noom and W

+W’s tend to center around diet culture, and that can be really harmful for those at risk of an eating disorder,” says Lauren Smolar, senior director of programs at the National Eating Disorders Association.
 (Noom says it screens out people with unhealthy weight goals or signs of eating disorders.)
 “It’s calorie counting, daily weighing…it’s dieting.
 They can call it whatever they want but ultimately it’s still a diet,” says Shira Rosenbluth, a social worker who specializes in working with people with disordered eating and body image issues.
 “The way they market and the way Noom works is incredibly dangerous and harmful for anyone trying to have a relationship with food and their body,” she adds.

 Though Noom entices customers with the promise of using a goal-oriented psychotherapy program, the company’s coaches aren’t certified therapists or nutritionists.
 Instead, they go through 75 hours of “Noomiversity,” which offers health classes as well as motivational training.
 Coaches reportedly may then be assigned hundreds of clients at a time.
 Conason says there are elements of this approach that could be helpful, but the potential for harm “far outweighs the benefit.”
 Noom, however, is just getting started.
 In October, the company launched Noom Mood, a program to help people cope with stress and anxiety by using mood-logging tools similar to its food-logging ones.